selemondev/nuxt-ui-vue/README.md

 ## Component Customizations

-In regards to customization, NuxtLabs UI Vue offers two ways of customizing your components.
+In regards to customization, Nuxt UI Vue offers two ways of customizing your components.
 The first way is through the `variants` property and the second way is by creating your own `theme file`.

 Here is an example of customizing a `UButton` component through the `variants` property: